1. Academic Validation

 Abstract

 Treatment of solid tumors with T cell therapy has yielded limited therapeutic benefits to date.
 Although T cell therapy in combination with proinflammatory cytokines or immune checkpoints inhibitors has demonstrated preclinical and clinical successes in a subset of solid tumors, unsatisfactory results and severe toxicities necessitate the development of effective and safe combinatorial strategies.
 Here, the liposomal avasimibe (a metabolism-modulating drug) was clicked onto the T cell surface by lipid insertion without disturbing the physiological functions of the T cell.
 Avasimibe could be restrained on the T cell surface during circulation and extravasation and locally released to increase the concentration of Cholesterol in the T cell membrane, which induced rapid T cell receptor clustering and sustained T cell activation.
 Treatment with surface anchor-engineered T cells, including mouse T cell receptor transgenic CD8+ T cells or human chimeric antigen receptor T cells, resulted in superior antitumor efficacy in mouse models of melanoma and glioblastoma.
-Glioblastoma was completely eradicated in three of the five mice receiving surface anchor-engineered chimeric antigen receptor T cells, whereas mice in other treatment groups survived no more than 64 days.
+Glioblastoma was completely eradicated in three of the five mice receiving surface anchor-engineered chimeric antigen receptor T cells, whereas mice in Other treatment groups survived no more than 64 days.
 Moreover, the administration of engineered T cells showed no obvious systemic side effects.
 These cell-surface anchor-engineered T cells hold translational potential because of their simple generation and their safety profile.

 Figures